Widnes railway station

-Widnes railway station (formerly Widnes North) is a railway station serving the town of Widnes, Halton, England.
+Widnes railway station (formerly Widnes North) is a railway station serving the industrial town of Widnes, Halton, England.
 It is recorded in the National Heritage List for England as a designated Grade II listed building.
 The station is operated by Northern Trains.

 History

 The station opened as Farnworth for Widnes on 1 August 1873 when the Cheshire Lines Committee opened the line between Glazebrook and Cressington & Grassendale to passengers.
 Farnworth being at the time a village over 1 mile north of Widnes, but has since been absorbed to become a northern suburb of the town.

 The station is located where the line is bridged by Birchfield Road, now the B5419.
 The main station building is of the "common twin-pavilion type adopted by the CLC" with a larger, two-storey, projecting pavilion forming a house and a smaller single-storey one.
 Linking them is an entrance hall, ticket office and three-bay iron-arcaded waiting shelter.
 The building is decorated with elaborately fretted bargeboards.
 The station was equipped with a carved stone drinking fountain.
 Opposite the main building was a matching waiting shelter, this was replaced sometime after 1961 with a steel and glass type shelter.

 It had two platforms, both accessed by steps down from the road overbridge on either side of two running lines, the platforms had sidings at their back the one to the north was equipped with a cattle pen.
 There was a goods yard and shed to the north of the lines and west of the station.
 The goods yard was able to accommodate most types of goods, it was equipped with a five-ton crane.